nasa/fmdtools/README.md

 - `quadpy` 				(for quadrature sampling)
 - `shapely`				(for multirotor model)

-These must be installed (e.g. using `pip install packagename` or `conda install packagename`) them before running any of the codes.
+These must be installed (e.g. using `pip install packagename` or `conda install packagename`) them before running any of the codes in the repository.
+A version of the fmdtools toolkit can also be installed directly from the [PyPI package repository](https://pypi.org/project/fmdtools/) using `pip install fmdtools`.

 While it is not required to use any of the methods, Jupyter notebook is helpful for and for documenting simulation and analysis of a pre-existing model and required to follow through the provided examples.